 Andrew Ardizzoia (b.
-1979, San Fracisco Bay Area, Calif.) is an America composer.
+1979, San Francisco Bay Area, Calif.) is an American composer and educator.

 Dr. Ardizzoia began his studies in music at an early age.
-He earned the D.M.A in composition with a cognate in music theory from the Hartt School of the University of Hartford in 2014.
+He earned the D.M.A. in composition with a cognate in music theory from the Hartt School of the University of Hartford in 2014.
 He also holds the M.M. in composition from Arizona State University, and the B.M. in composition from the Conservatory of Music at the University of the Pacific.
 His primary teachers have included Stephen Gryc, Robert Carl, Rodney Rogers, James DeMars, Robert Coburn, and François Rose.
 He has participated in master classes with composers Christopher Theofanidis, Jennifer Higdon, Michael Torke, and Jonathan Newman, as well as with conductor Karla Lemon at the Scotia Festival of Music.
 He also studied conducting with Henrik Jul Hansen and Eric Hammer.
+He is an affiliate composer of the American Composers Alliance, which publishes most of his music.

-During the summer of 2015, Andrew served as composer-in-residence at the Heartland Marimba Festival and Academy.
-His works have also been heard at conferences around the world, most recently at the Keiko Abe Lucerne International Marimba Academy (KALIMA), as well as the World Saxophone Congress, the North American Saxophone Alliance, the International Horn Society, and the International Summer Arts Institute.
+Andrew’s works have also been heard at conferences around the world, most recently at the College Band Directors National Association, the Keiko Abe Lucerne International Marimba Academy (KALIMA), the World Saxophone Congress (Bangkok), the North American Saxophone Alliance (Athens, GA), the International Horn Society (Brisbane, and Los Angeles), and the International Summer Arts Institute (Rome, Italy).
+Recent works may be heard on recordings from the International Arts Educators Forum and the Percussion Ensemble at Fort Lewis College.

-Andrew currently serves as Assistant Professor of Music and Director of Composition and Instrumental Studies at Muhlenberg College in Allentown, Penn., where he directs the Muhlenberg Wind Ensemble.
-He has also taught at the Hartt School, Arizona State University, Naugatuck Valley Community College, and Paradise Valley Community College.
+Andrew currently serves as Assistant Professor of Music and Director of Composition and Instrumental Studies at Muhlenberg College in Allentown, Penn., where he also directs the Muhlenberg Wind Ensemble.
 He is a member of BMI, the College Music Society, and Pi Kappa Lambda.

 Works for Winds